TradeMaster-NTU/TradeMaster/docs/source/quick_run.md

-# Train and evaluate RL with standard algorithms and datasets
+# Quick Start

-# Use customized datasets
+Use trademaster to train and evaluate a profitable RL agent in one line of code.